Vintageinfo – All About Vintage Lighting

 Manufacturer: Sold/produced by several companies.

-Lampette reading lamps can be found with labels: produced in West Germany, produced in Japan and so on.
-These lamps are still in production and for sale today.
-In The Netherlands these lamps are sold as pedicure lamps with an halogen bulb inside.
-Price: 74,50 euro.
-Producer unknown.
+Lampette reading lamps can be found with labels from West Germany, Japan, and other countries.
+The model is still in production today and remains available in updated versions.
+In the Netherlands, for example, similar lamps are sold as pedicure lamps with a halogen bulb inside.

 Eichhoff Werke

 Eichhoff Werke was founded by Eugen Eichhoff in 1919.
-In 1931 the company started as a specialist in electrical components and systems.
-In the following years, Eichhoff Werke became prominent in the production of paper-winding capacitors and EMC filters.
+From 1931 onwards, the company developed into a specialist in electrical components and systems.
+In the following decades, Eichhoff Werke became particularly known for the production of paper capacitors and EMC filters.

 Hala Zeist Lampenfabriek

-Hala is one of the first light companies of The Netherlands, originated in 1932 in the city of Zeist and later moved to Amersfoort.
+Hala was one of the earliest lighting companies in the Netherlands.
+The Dutch company was founded in 1932 in Zeist and later moved to Amersfoort.

 Koch Creations Telescopic Table Lamps - Hala Catalogue 1970